Gangster Disciples: Arrests and incarcerations

 In 1989, a member of the Gangster Disciples was arrested on felony drug-related offenses.
 He was found guilty and sentenced to 28 years in prison.

 On April 27, 2016, 32 members of Gangster Disciples were arrested on RICO charges by federal agents.
 Among the 32 arrested was a former Atlanta-area police officer who prosecutors say was a hit man for the gang.
 The indictment alleges that Gangster Disciples members committed 10 murders, 12 attempted murders, 2 robberies, the extortion of rap artists to force the artists to become affiliated with the Gangster Disciples, and fraud resulting in losses of over $450,000.
 In addition, the Gangster Disciples trafficked in large amounts of heroin, cocaine, methamphetamine, illegal prescription drugs, and marijuana.
-The indictment also seek forfeiture of 34 different firearms seized as part of the investigation.
+The indictment also seeks forfeiture of 34 different firearms seized as part of the investigation.

 On January 25, 2021, seven members of the gang throughout Naperville, Illinois, and Cape Girardeau, Missouri, were all arrested and charged with RICO-related federal charges.
 The charges alleged that on April 28, 2018, three members under a leader's order, allegedly killed Leroy Allen as part of a leadership dispute at a Gangster Disciples meeting in Bridgeton, Missouri.
 A month later, on May 18, two other members allegedly killed Ernest Wilson, a rival board member, in Chicago.
 Other acts of violence alleged as part of the conspiracy include a nightclub stabbing in East St. Louis, Illinois, a nonfatal shooting in Cape Girardeau and multiple unsuccessful murder plots.
 The seven-member indictment also claimed drug trafficking by two members, including a scheme to smuggle the synthetic drug "K2" into a Scott County, Missouri state prison.

 On February 25, 2025, reputed Gangster Disciples gang member and sex offender James Robert Stiver was captured in El Paso, Texas.